Improving the effectiveness of State Owned Corporations

 The Review is conducted by a Steering Committee consisting of three independent members and the Secretaries of the Department of Premier and Cabinet and Department of Finance and Services, and the Secretary of Treasury.

-The Committee's terms of reference include assessing the SOC Act and other relevant legislation, reviewing the role of shareholder ministers and portfolio ministers, benchmarking the NSW governance framework against best practice in the private sector and other jurisdictions.
-Click here for the full terms of reference for the Review.
+The Committee's terms of reference (PDF, 54KB) include assessing the SOC Act and other relevant legislation, reviewing the role of shareholder ministers and portfolio ministers, benchmarking the NSW governance framework against best practice in the private sector and other jurisdictions.

 The Steering Committee members are: